juliomrqz/statusfy/packages/docs/src/guide/theme-customization.md

 ## Styles

-The look of Statusfy can be easily changed with a StyleSheet localed at `theme/default/style.{css, less, sass, scss, styl, stylus}`.
+The look of Statusfy can be easily changed with a StyleSheet located at `theme/default/style.{css, less, sass, scss, styl, stylus}`.

 ### CSS

-Using a CSS file (`theme/default/style.css`) is the easier way to customize the styles.
+Using a CSS file (`theme/default/style.css`) is the simplest way to customize the styles.
 You can change the predefined CSS variables or extend the existing styles with any CSS instruction without extra dependencies.

 These are the available CSS variables: